open-telemetry/opentelemetry-dotnet/docs/public/extend/Introduction.md

   package) and implement the `Export` method.
 - Exporters can optionally implement the `OnShutdown` method.
-- Depending on user's choice and load on the application, `Export` may get called with one or more items.
-TODO items being log records, activities, or metrics.
+- Depending on user's choice and load on the application, `Export` may get called with one or more items (log records, activities, or metrics).
-- Exporters will only receive sampled-in data.
-TODO Data being logs, activities or metrics.
+- Exporters will only receive sampled-in data (log records, activities, or metrics).
 - Exporters should not throw exceptions from `Export` and `OnShutdown`.
 - Exporters should not modify the `items` (log records, activities, metrics) they receive (the same `item` may be exported again by different exporter).